- Automobiles & Motorcycles

 2. Unparalleled Strength

-At minimum, we use Grade 50 steel (50,000 PSI minimum yield strength) for all of our root rake grapples.
-For our largest grapples, which require extra strength, we use Grade 80 steel (80,000 PSI minimum yield strength).
-And for some of our compact tractor attachments, which require strength without added weight, we use AR400 plate steel (150,000 PSI minimum yield strength).
+In the market, many manufacturers employ A36 steel (with a minimum yield strength of 36,000 PSI), which is considered low-grade.
+In contrast, we utilize Grade 50 steel (50,000 PSI minimum yield strength) for all of our root rake grapples.
+For our most extensive grapples, which require enhanced strength, we’ll employ Grade 80 steel (80,000 PSI minimum yield strength).
+For some compact tractor attachments needing strength without excess weight, we apply AR400 plate steel (150,000 PSI minimum yield strength).
+This superior quality will be apparent over time, ensuring a longer lifespan for your attachment.

 3. Cylinder Guards